 - Patients with post-laminectomy instability in the adjacent segments.
 (For example, if scoliosis is in L3, L4, L5 and you have instability now in L1, L2)

-One in 5 needed another surgery, one in 4 had a new instability
+One in 5 needed another surgery, and one in 4 had a new instability

-- This is what happened in the 60 patient group:
+- This is what happened in the 60 patient groups: